gardenjs/docs/src/routes/(documentation)/docs/get-started/install-renderer/examples.md

 npm i @gardenjs/render-plugin-svelte
 ```

+A third-party renderer for <a href="https://github.com/direct-democracy-solutions/gardenjs-render-plugin-webcomponents" target="_blank">Web Components</a> is currently being developed here.

 ## Write a new renderer

 If your framework is not included in the list, you must first write a renderer plugin.
 You can find more information in the chapter [Write new Renderer](/docs/renderer).